JoshOrndorff/recipes/text/runtime-printing.md

 ## No Std

-The very first line of code tells the rust compiler that this crate should not use rust's standard library except when explicitly told to.
-This is useful because Substrate runtimes compile to Web Assembly where the standard library is not available.
+The very first line of code tells the Rust compiler that this crate should not use Rust's standard library except when explicitly told to.
+This is useful because Substrate runtimes compile to Web Assembly when the standard library is not available.

 ```rust, ignore
 #![cfg_attr(not(feature = "std"), no_std)]